raphaelouthier/raphaelouthier.github.io/content/asm/trk_0_set/index.md

 - the register size.
 Here, we can only test among a set of constants with values of 63 or less.
 - the behavior or LSR, as the dedicated section will cover.

-## Better C generates better assembly.
+## Better C generates better assembly

 Let's simplify our C function.